aka00pikachu/Blin/README.md

   YOU in six months when you're trying to remember which change this was) and hit commit.

-  Now, I don't remember whether that pushes your changes to GitHub, or just commits them to your local copy of the git repository... well, we can figure that out later.
+  Now, that commits your changes to **your local clone** of the repository; to **push them to GitHub**, from the main menu, choose VCS -> Git -> Push; that should give you a window with a list of the changes you've committed to your local repository, with a "Push" button which should upload them to GitHub.

 OK, son, have fun!  **I love you**, and this is a public repository, so everyone in the entire world knows I said that.  *Sorry.*